Don't Escape Trilogy

 “It's pretty short, but there's some replayability if you're looking for the optimal endings.”

-“Short games, but they have replay value, which makes you want to redo them to get a better score.”
+“Short games, but they have replay value, so they make you want to redo them to get a better score.”

 “Not to mention the replayability, as there are so many outcomes!”